-For this battery charging station, I used 18 mm birch plywood to build the cabinet, and 6 mm MDF for the back.
+For this battery charging station, I used 18 mm birch plywood to build the cabinet and 6 mm MDF for the back.

-There’s no need to make these 45 degree miters for this battery charging station, but I just love the look of the corners when joined this way.
+There’s no need to make these 45-degree miters for this battery charging station, but I just love the look of the corners when joined this way.

-For this, I made a rabbet in all parts of the cabinet of 10 by 10 mm.
+To do this, I made a rabbet in all parts of the cabinet of 10 by 10 mm.

 By setting the saw blade at 10 mm height and the guide at a distance of 10 mm, I was able to make the rebate quickly and safely.

 Step 2 | Assembling the cabinet

 To be able to attach the parts easily and perpendicular to each other, I used my homemade corner clamps.

 Don’t just use any wood glue for your projects!

-To find out which different types exist and for which applications they serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.
+To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.

-For the door of this battery charging station, I used 3 mm plexiglass.
-That matches perfectly with the thickness of my saw blade, so by making a notch in the pieces for the frame of the door, the plexiglass fits in nicely and tight.
+The 3 mm plexiglass matches perfectly with the thickness of my saw blade, so by making a notch in the pieces for the frame of the door, the plexiglass fits in nicely and tight.

 Because the wood for the frame is rather small, and to avoid that the brad nails would damage the plexiglass, I have not used them here.

 As an alternative to pressing the corners together firmly, I used painter’s tape.

 For the back of both parts of the battery charging station, I cut a 6 mm MDF to size on my table saw.

 Step 3 | Placing the hardware

 I already had these hinges in my workshop, but you can use piano hinges as well.

-Where the hinge had to be, a notch was made in the wood.
-The depth of the notch was the same as the thickness of the hinge.
-This way the different parts of this battery charging station fit together perfectly and dust can be kept out.
+This way, when the doors are in a closed position, the different parts of this battery charging station fit together perfectly and dust can be kept out.

-That way, all parts of this battery charging station could be locked and pressed to each other to keep out dust.
+That way, all parts of this battery charging station could be locked and pressed to each other in order to keep out dust.

 Step 4 | Battery dispenser